brianchase/anthology/README.md

 that figure or in some way historically important.
 I don't even worry about whether the figure typically counts as a philosopher.
-Some selections caught my attention because I find them entertaining, like the ones from Gellius, Stevenson, and Twain.
+Some selections caught my attention because I find them entertaining, like the ones from Gellius and Twain.
 Others represent a genre of sorts or have been useful for stimulating discussion in class.
 Still others merely demonstrate what sort of material is available in the public domain, even if I'd always prefer to assign contemporary editions of those texts.
 And finally, I've added some texts because they might serve, or have served, as primary or supplemental readings for my courses.

 1. Thucydides – Pericles' Funeral Oration
 1. Plato – Euthyphro